Ayms/bittorrent-nodeid/README.md

-bittorrent-nodeID: javascript implementation of BEP42, bittorrent DHT security extension where the nodeID is tied to the IP address of the peer
+bittorrent-nodeID
 ===

-Javascript implementation of [BEP42 - DHT Security extension](http://www.bittorrent.org/beps/bep_0042.html) to calculate or check a peer nodeID.
+Javascript implementation of [BEP42 - DHT Security extension](http://www.bittorrent.org/beps/bep_0042.html) to calculate or check the nodeID of a peer.

 BEP42 is implemented for uTorrent.